Russian elections: Can Boris Nadezhdin beat Vladimir Putin? – DW – 01/30/2024

 Boris Nadezhdin successfully cleared the first hurdle to running for president when he received permission to collect signatures for his candidacy.
 He'll need this proof of support to run against incumbent Russian President Vladimir Putin in the presidential election this March.

 Nadezhdin said he had already gathered 200,000 signatures, twice as many as required by Russia's Central Election Commission.
-As a candidate for the center-right Civic Initiative Party, Nadezhin only had to gather 100,000 signatures to seek approval for the presidential ticket.
-Running as an independent candidate, Putin had to collect 300,000 signatures to make it on the ballot.
+As a candidate for the center-right Civic Initiative Party, Nadezhdin only had to gather over 100,000 signatures to seek approval for the presidential ticket.
+Running as an independent candidate, Putin had to collect at least 300,000 signatures to make it on the ballot.

-Only after the Central Election Commission has reviewed the candidate's submissions he will be permitted to formally register for the presidential election.
+Only after the Central Election Commission has reviewed the candidate's submissions will he be permitted to formally register for the presidential election.
 In the past, some candidates have been rejected due to alleged formal errors.
-But Nadezhin's electoral assistants said they felt well prepared.
+But Nadezhdin's electoral assistants said they felt well prepared.

-"We are collecting signatures from 200 cities, 65 regions across Russia, and from eligible Russian voters in 30 other countries, including Germany," Nadezhin told DW in an interview.
+"We are collecting signatures from 200 cities, 65 regions across Russia, and from eligible Russian voters in 30 other countries, including Germany," Nadezhdin told DW in an interview.

 Should the Central Election Commission reject his bid, he told supporters he is prepared to call for mass protests in 150 cities across the country.